jeffsiver/fastapi-route-logger/readme.md

   list.
 This uses compiled regexes and matches against the entire path.
 An entry of `".*/health"` will not log the routes `/health` and `/api/1.0/health`.

 The [sample-site](https://github.com/jeffsiver/fastapi-route-logger/tree/master/sample-site) in the code repository contains a sample FastAPI site with this middleware integrated.
+Check the included [readme](./sample_site/readme.md) for more information.